andrekramer/erdna/README.md

 node --trace-uncaught --stack-size=100000 index.js

 and then ./erdna in another cmd window shell to start the ">" prompt in the node server.
+A Scheme expression can then we entered on a single line at a time.

 or use curl to post any of the code samples in the files in the example directory.